-- Supervision and support from a named qualified and experienced Social Worker Monday to Friday 9am - 5pm. - Access to a specialist fostering help and advice out of office hours support telephone line. - Frequent visits, (minimum of once per month), negotiated with the carer and regular telephone contact from the supervising social worker.
-Including at least two unannounced visits per year. - Regular support group meetings and / or Buddy Support. - Events for children in placement, carers children and carers. - Support/activity groups for carers children. - Where appropriate, and where in line with the child's care plan, a short break service to provide alternative experiences / respite for the child and a short break for the main carer.
+- Supervision and support from a named qualified and experienced Social Worker Monday to Friday 9am - 5pm. - Access to a specialist fostering help and advice out of office hours support telephone line. - Frequent visits, (minimum of once per month for full time foster care), negotiated with the carer and regular telephone contact from the supervising social worker.
+Including at least one unannounced visit per year. - Regular support group meetings and / or Buddy Support. - Events for children in placement, carers children and carers. - Support/activity groups for carers children. - A comprehensive post-approval training programme which is linked to (TSDS) Training, Support and Development Standards.

-- Good quality liaison and working arrangements with local authorities including attendance at relevant meetings such as Education (PEP) and Looked After Child reviews. - A level of financial support that values and recognises carer's skills, achievements and time including a foster care fee and fostering allowance. - A buddy system for carers to share experiences and receive advice and support.
+- Where appropriate, and where in line with the child's care plan, a short break service to provide alternative experiences / respite for the child and a short break for the main carer. - Good quality liaison and working arrangements with local authorities including attendance at relevant meetings such as Education (PEP) and Looked After Child reviews. - A level of financial support that values and recognises carer's skills, achievements and time including a foster care fee and fostering allowance. - A buddy system for carers to share experiences and receive advice and support.